Synthetic Regressing Control: Discussion

 There are several potential directions for future work.
-First, we focus on the simple linear regression to reduce the issue of imperfect fit.
+First, our working model framework may not hold for non-stationary data, as discussed in Section \ref{sec:rational}, because the unit-sum constraint is removed.
+When the unit-sum constraint is imposed on the weights, the $C_p$ criterion for searching $\w$ in Section \ref{sec:weight} degenerates to minimizing the pre-intervention loss.
+A more efficient approach based on an alternative criterion is therefore needed.
+Second, we focus on the simple linear regression to reduce the issue of imperfect fit.
 Consequently, the synthesis method relies on the simple linear regression.
-However, the SMC method may be applicable for more complex data structures, such as discrete, count, or hierarchical outcomes.
+However, the SRC method may be applicable for more complex data structures, such as discrete, count, or hierarchical outcomes, and nonlinear relationships.
 Therefore, extending the method to broader regression models is an interesting direction.
-Second, for settings with multiple treated units, we can fit SMC separately for each treated unit, as in \cite{Abadie:21}.
+Third, for settings with multiple treated units, we can fit SRC separately for each treated unit, as in \cite{Abadie:21}.
 However, this approach brings a loss of efficiency due to the correlation of treated units.
 Therefore, efficiently extending the method to multiple treated units is a worthy direction.
-Third, a set of auxiliary covariates is available, we pool the auxiliary covariates and the outcomes togother to conduct the SMC method.
+Fourth, if a set of auxiliary covariates is available, we pool the auxiliary covariates and the outcomes together to conduct the SRC method.
 However, this approach may bring extra risk when the linear approximation relation in the covariates is different from that in the outcomes.
-Therefore, exploring ways to incorporate auxiliary covariates into the SMC method while minimizing such risks is another worthy problem for future research.
-Finally, extending it to more complicated situations, such as staggered adoption where units take up the treatment at different times \citep{Ben:22}, is another challenging direction.
+Therefore, exploring ways to incorporate auxiliary covariates into the SRC method while minimizing such risks is another worthy problem for future research.
+Fifth, in this paper we focus on estimation and have not yet rigorously conducted inference.
+While the placebo permutation test \citep{ADH:10} can be applied to the SRC method, it does not account for the uncertainty arising from both the unit regression step and the estimation of the variance of the idiosyncratic shocks.
+Therefore, it is important to develop statistical inference for the SRC method analytically, explicitly incorporating the uncertainty from the unit regression step.
+Finally, extending it to more complicated situations, such as staggered adoption where units take up the treatment at different times (\citealp{Ben:22}), is another challenging direction.